minblock/compute/INSTALL.md

-Building Ovo
+Building Compute
 =============

-See doc/build-*.md for instructions on building the various elements of the Ovo Core reference implementation of Ovo.
+See doc/build-*.md for instructions on building the various elements of the Compute Core reference implementation of Compute.